zzhhatthl/PoDDyHePo-projection/README.md

 In the function `PoDDyHePoPopulationDF`,

 -   `data` is the well-formatted data, in the example `testdata`.
--   `file`, is a csv file downloaded from Statistics Finland (with special requirements given below).
+-   `file` is a csv file downloaded from Statistics Finland (with special requirements given below).
 -   `size` is a sample size.
 -   and `y2pred` is the years to be projected.
 Above, 2021, 2025, 2030,